CloudHMS/HMS.Sample.CodingStandard/Naming conventions/README.md

 }
 ```

-7. Name Methods using verb-object pair.
+7. Name Methods using verb-object pair
 ```csharp
 public void ShowDialog()
 {...}
 ```

-8. Methods with return values should have name describing the value returned.
+8. Methods with return values should have name describing the value returned
 ```csharp
 public IEnumerable<Rates> GetRates()
 {...}